bhuffy/100-days-of-code/log.md

 **Thoughts** I think once I finish the HTML section of the book I'll start the portfolio page (splitting half between learning CSS and coding on codepen.io).
 I browsed codepen and found some super awesome stuff today done only with HTML and CSS, which is a huge inspiration to learn more about HTML and CSS before moving onto Javascript.
 I suspect I won't finish the portfolio website until 1-2 weeks from now.
 Oh well... definitely having fun!

 **Link(s) to work**: [Personal Portfolio Page] (http://codepen.io/bhuffy/full/WRxqyw/)

+### Day 14: January 16, 2017 (Monday)

+**Today's Progress**: learned HTML & CSS from Jon Duckett's book, started Portfolio Page.

+**Thoughts** I read through some more of the HTML & CSS book, but I also started the page the last 10 minutes because I figure I need to work or else I'll start forgetting some things.
+I learned a lot more about the structure of HTML and links today, including how I might organize a site map, which is useful for a portfolio page.
+Tomorrow I'll probably start splitting 50/50 with coding and the book.

+**Link(s) to work**: [Personal Portfolio Page] (http://codepen.io/bhuffy/full/WRxqyw/)